jariarkko/draft-arkko-iab-internet-threat-model/draft-arkko-arch-internet-threat-model.md

 To be more specific, this memo suggests the following guidelines for protocol designers:

-1. Information passed to another party in a protocol exchange should be minimized to guard against the potential compromise of that party.
+1. Minimizing information passed to others: Information passed to another party in a protocol exchange should be minimized to guard against the potential compromise of that party.

-2. Information passed via another party who does not intrinsically need the information to perform its function should be encrypted end-to-end to its intended recipient.
+2. End-to-end protection via other parties: Information passed via another party who does not intrinsically need the information to perform its function should be protected end-to-end to its intended recipient.
 This guideline is general, and holds equally for sending TCP/IP packets, TLS connections, or application-layer interactions.
 As {{I-D.iab-wire-image}} notes, it is a useful design rule to avoid "accidental invariance" (the deployment of on-path devices that over-time start to make assumptions about protocols).
 However, it is also a necessary security design rule to avoid "accidental disclosure" where information originally thought to be benign and untapped over-time becomes a significant information leak.
+This guideline can also be applied for different aspects of security, e.g., confidentiality and integrity protection, depending on what the specific need for information is in the other parties.

-3. Any passing of control functions to other parties should be minimized to guard against the potential misuse of those control functions.
+3. Minimizing passing of control functions to others: Any passing of control functions to other parties should be minimized to guard against the potential misuse of those control functions.
 This applies to both technical (e.g., nodes that assign resources) and process control functions (e.g., the ability to allocate number or develop extensions).
 Control functions can also become a matter of contest and power struggle, even in cases where their function as such is minimal, as we saw with the IANA transition debates.

-4. Protocol and network design should avoid the creation of centralized resources or control points.
+4. Avoiding centralized resources: While centralized components, resources, and function provide usually a useful function, there are grave issues associated with them.
+Protocol and network design should balance the benefits of centralized resources or control points against the threats arising from them.
+The general guideline is to avoid such centralized resources when possible.
+And if it is not possible, find a way to allow the centralized resources to be selectable, depending on context and user settings.

+5. Explicit agreements: When users and their devices provide information to network entities, it would be beneficial to have an opportunity for the users to state their requirements regarding the use of the information provided in this way.
+While the actual use of such requirements and the willingness of network entities to agree to them remains to be seen, at the moment even the technical means of doing this are limited.
+For instance, it would be beneficial to be able to embed usage requirements within popular data formats.

 # Potential Changes in IETF Analysis of Protocols {#changes}